Kovida98/The-Unredactor/README.md

 `pipenv install --python 3.10.2`

-After downloading the project from github, go to that directory using cd.Install pipenv by using command. `pip install pipenv`.
-After that by checking requirements.txt file, you have to install all required packages.  you need to install pytest using this command `pipenv install pytest`.Once the installation of pytest is done, you will be able to run the unittests using `pipenv run python -m pytest`.
+After downloading the project from github, go to that directory using cd command.
+Install pipenv by using command `pipenv install`.
+Create a shell environment by using command `pipenv shell`. you need to install pytest using this command `pipenv install pytest`.
+Once the installation of pytest is done, you will be able to run the pytest using `pipenv run python -m pytest`.

 you can run the code using
 `pipenv run python unredactor.py`.